 SHOWING LOCALLY GROWN ARTISANS SINCE 1973

-Bazaart is Saskatchewan's largest outdoor Arts and Crafts Show & Sale, showcasing handmade creations by Canadian artists and artisans.
-Organized by the MacKenzie Art Gallery, Bazaart is one of the Gallery's biggest annual fundraisers, attracting nearly 6,000 attendees each year in support of the MacKenzie's renowned exhibitions and public programs, .
+Bazaart is Saskatchewan's largest outdoor art and craft show & sale, showcasing handmade creations by Canadian artists and artisans.
+Organized by the MacKenzie Art Gallery, Bazaart is one of the Gallery's biggest annual fundraisers, attracting nearly 6,000 attendees each year in support of the MacKenzie's renowned exhibitions and public programs.

-Shop locally for one-of-a-kind creations from over 120 artisans, enjoy delicious food prepared by locally-owned businesses, and take in FREE tours of our summer exhibitions.
+Shop locally for one-of-a-kind creations from over 100 artisans, enjoy delicious food prepared by locally-owned businesses, and enjoy activities such as live music on the Regina Folk Fest stage and art activities outside and in the BMO Learning Centre.